johron/perf-challenge/README.md

 * `c:\dev\perf-challenge> cmake . -B.build`
 * Solution files are generated in the .build folder
 * Open `c:\dev\perf-challenge\.build\perf-challange.sln` in Visual Studio
-* Set perf-challenge-app to the startup project
+* Set `perf-challenge-app` to the startup project
-* In project properties, set your working directory to the perf-challenge-app folder (where the data folder can be found)
+* Run your program in **Release** the first time to generate the test files.
-* If everything has been setup correctly, you should be able to run the code and see the reference user attempt to solve the problem....with questionable efficiency.
+* If everything has been setup correctly, you should be able to run the code and see the reference user attempt to solve the problem... with questionable efficiency.
 * In Visual Studio, open `perf-challenge-app/Source/Participants/firstname_lastname/Implementation.cpp` and get started.
 Happy optimizing!

 --------------